-Step 3: Pour your wet ingredients into the dry ingredients cut with butter and mix.
+Step 3: Pour your wet ingredients into the dry ingredients, and mix .
 Time to get your hands dirty!
 Use your hands to blend in until you have a firm gluten free pastry dough ball.

 Step 4: Prep your work surface with a piece of wax paper. lace the pie dough on the wax paper and add a second sheet of wax paper on top.
 Use a rolling pin to roll the pie dough into a circle shape.
 Make the circle a little larger than your pie pan.

 Step 6: Position the dough over your pie pan.
-Pinch the edges (you can see how to do this in the video as well!)
+Pinch the edges (you can see how to do this in the video.)

 Step 7: If you are making a single-layer pie crust with a filling, you will bake the pie crust now.
 Use a fork to poke a few holes in the crust to vent the air so the bottom crust does not get air bubbles.

-Bake at 350º F for 15 minutes if you are adding a filling and baking more, or 30 minutes if you are putting in a cream non-baked filling.
+Bake at 350º F for 15 minutes if you add a filling and baking more, or 30 minutes if you are putting in a cream non-baked filling.
 If you are going to have a top crust, you will add your pie filling and top crust.

 Step 8: Brush the top crust with an egg wash, then bake the pie.